 Families come in all shapes and sizes.
 My son and I are a small family, but we have extended family and friends and so on.
 Green living issues come up in any size family, large or small.
-Beyond that, I research everything I write, usually because I’m curious or need to answer a personal question OR I have some sort of first-hand experience that prompts me to write about a specific topic.
+I research everything, usually because I’m curious or need to answer a personal question or often I have a first-hand experience that prompts me to write about a specific topic.

 What do you do for a living?

-I’ve been working as a freelance writer since 1999 or so, at first on and off, then went full time in 2002.
+I’ve been working as a freelance writer for almost 20 years.
+On and off at first, then went full time in 2002.
 I started in print, but by 2005 my freelance career started to shift to web-based writing projects and clients.
-I’ve had stints where I get utterly sick of sitting at home all alone writing, and felt the need to work with humans, so I took on a position outside of my home with United Cerebral Palsy, but as someone who has been writing most of their life, for fun and for a living, it’s rough to stop entirely, so I still write now.
+In 2015 I became tired of sitting at home all alone writing, and felt the need to work with humans, so I took on a position outside of my home with United Cerebral Palsy, but as someone who has been writing most of their life, for fun and for a living, it’s rough to stop entirely, so I still write now.